-The District has a contract commitments of \$745,000 related to architectural and design contracts for the construction of the District building and remodeling project.
+The District has contract commitments of \$11,351,862 as of June 30, 2023 related to contracts for the construction of the District building and remodeling project.

 NOTE 7 - RISK MANAGEMENT

 The District is exposed to various risks of loss related to torts; theft of, damage to, and destruction of assets; errors and omissions; injuries to employees; and natural disasters.
 The District carries insurance for risks of loss considered necessary, including workers' compensation and employee health and accident insurance.
 Settled claims resulting from these risks have not exceeded commercial insurance coverage in any of the past three fiscal years.
 The District's property insurance is through the North Dakota State Fire and Tornado Fund, the liability insurance is provided through the North Dakota Insurance Reserve Fund, employee bond is provided by the North Dakota State Bond Fund, and workers' compensation is provided by the North Dakota Workers' Compensation Bureau.
 Other risks are covered by private insurance.